 With the rise of political islamism contributing to some resorting to global islamic terrorism around the globe, there is the reappearance of the notion that ‘religion is inherently violent’, that religion and war go like the automobile and its driver.
-Religion and violence appeared as early as the Ancient Sumeria, earliest civilisation found in Mesotoptamia which is modern day Iraq, to the Christian Crusade, to the Thirty Years War to the American Civil War and to the present Islamic terrorism.
+Religion and violence appeared as early as the Ancient Sumeria, earliest civilisation found in Mesotoptamia which is modern day Iraq, to the Christian Crusade, to the Thirty Years War to the American Civil War… and to the present Islamic terrorism.
+However, it could be argued, it is incorrect to point out that these violent acts were of religious fervour, rather these conflict stemmed from political differences or some form of reatliation against the agitator.

+There is the framework that puts forward the idea that religion is contradictory.
+That although all religions are opposed to violence and instead promote feverously peace and harmony found in their scriptures, there is also the narrative of survival and protecting God’s work by resorting to violent means.
 In her book, ‘Fields of Blood‘ Karen Armstrong‘, strongly suggests that regardless of religion if it did not exist, violence has always existed since prehistoric early human times to this day.
-However, there is the counter argument from the new aethist camp, from the likes of Sam Harris, Richards Dawkins, and others, who would point out that a majority of mass murderers are infleunced by religious fervour.
+However, there is the counter argument from the new aethist camp, from the likes of Sam Harris, Richards Dawkins, and others, who would point out that a majority of mass murderers are infleunced by religious fervour.ligions

 Followers of religion, would argue that religious text can be taken out of context.
 Interpretation of content can differ from reader to reader.
 Where there is contradictory passages of religious text can feul the reader to choose what certain text fits his perception of narrative.
 Aethists would point out that the likes of Mother Teresa, Princess Diana are a few, whilst they are outnumbered by the likes of Charles Manson, Osama Bin Laden, Jim Jones.